This post is about modelling in Blender using Bezier curves.

 Was it really worth creating a whole tutorial on this topic?

-So to reiterate what was said a little earlier on, realistic renders is not only about the materials and lighting you add to your scene, but is also about the modelling process as can be seen on the above Blender tutorial!
+So to reiterate what was said a little earlier on, realistic renders is not only about the materials and lighting you add to your scene, but is also about the modelling process as can be seen on this Blender tutorial!